mikemai2awesome/mcss/README.md

 A SuperMinimalCSS framework inspired by the typefaces of Matthew Carter.

 ## Typography
 MCSS is a tribute to the British type designer Matthew Carter.
 The framework is designed with two of Carter’s most commonly known typefaces—Georgia and Verdana.
-The New Yorker once described Carter as "the most widely read man in the world" as his typefaces are available as system fonts in most operating systems.
+The New Yorker once described Carter as “the most widely read man in the world” because his typefaces are available as system fonts in most operating systems.

 ## Accessibility
 MCSS works with good old semantic HTML.
 It is accessible by default.